Everything you need to know about the upcoming transition from Elevate to Impact.

 - Scott Rubin, Nick Scheske, & The Student Impact Team

 At Student Impact, we believe high school comprises of four of the most formative years of a student’s life.
 During this time period, they are preparing to step into the larger world and trying figure out where exactly they belong within it.
 Within these crucial and formative years, our hope and prayer is that every single high school student within our reach would come to have a deep and personal relationship with a God who has fearfully and wonderfully made them.
-Through the use of fun and creative mediums, practical and timely teaching, and deeply relational small groups our goal is to partner with parents in raising young men and women who step into college on fire for what God is doing in their life and in the world at large.
+Through the use of fun and creative mediums, practical and timely teaching, and deeply relational small groups our goal is to partner with parents in raising young men and women who step into their next season of life on fire for what God is doing in their life and in the world at large.

 The 3 Primary Dimensions of Student Impact:

-• #3 Small Group: Small Group time is the focus of the final half (1:45–2:30 p.m.), and includes students of the same gender and year in year in school.
+#3 Small Group: Small Group time is the focus of the final half (1:45–2:30 p.m.), and includes students of the same gender and year in year in school.
 Each small group is led by adult leaders.
 Small Group curriculum allows easy discussion on key parts of faith and allows space for students to debrief and apply concepts from the service that day.
-Small groups are also a safe place for students to share community and build accountability relationships.
+Small groups are also a safe place for students to share community and build meaningful relationships.